EsriDE/tacweb-battlesim/README.md

 This prototype demonstrates how time-enabled spatial data can be used to build an **interactive tactical situation display**.

+At the heart of the prototype lies the integration of a tactical simulation engine, directly connecting with a publicly available [Rheinmetall tactical core API](https://github.com/Rheinmetall/tacticalapi).

+This component is used to:
+- Propagate unit movement based on defined parameters (e.g., speed, range)
+- Simulate interactions using simplified combat attributes (e.g., health, armor)
+- Enforce consistent behavioral logic across all entities

 It combines:

 - 📍 Time-enabled unit positions